THOMASELOVE/431-classes-2023/movies/breakout1_results.md

 # Favorite Movies Breakout 1 Results

 I received responses from 10 groups, including 49 students.
+Special thanks to those of you who submitted the forms.

 ## Exploratory Questions